How to Create a Language Learning App Like Duolingo?

-The Clubs feature provides the user with a possibility to interact with other Duolingo fans.
+The Clubs feature provides the user with the possibility to interact with other Duolingo fans.
 He may create his own club or join one of the existing ones by taking advantage of the "Find me a club" option.

-Thus, by creating a language learning app, Duolingo has also made a platform for communication of people around the world.
+Thus, by creating a language learning app, Duolingo has also made a platform for the communication of people around the world.
 You, too, can follow the example.

 #6.
 Profile and settings

 The personal profile contains all the information about the user and allows him to monitor his progress in training.

 Of course, the profile is editable.
 And the user can change personal information or settings whenever he wants.

 The Shop feature offers turning gems collected during training into real purchases, somehow related to the use of Duolingo.
 And, by the way, these gems can be not only collected as a reward but also bought.
 And if you'd like to build a language learning app like Duolingo and monetize it, you need a lot of ways to make money on the application.
 And here is one of them.